Django Project Conventions, Revisited

 There are a few key things to notice:

-etcs/ directory should contain a sub-directory for each deployment—so
+etcs/directory should contain a sub-directory for each deployment—so you might have

 supervisord.conf), and so on.